Tech Content

 How to Build a System for Data-Driven Decision Making

-Making data-driven decisions heavily depends on the mindset of the company.
-It’s a process that every affiliated individual needs to understand and know how to apply on a daily basis.
+Making data-driven decisions depends on creating a robust organizational mindset.
+It's a process that every affiliated individual needs to understand and apply on a daily basis to create sustainable competitive advantage.

 Setting up a data-driven decision making flow is the key to advantageously using all the available information to make informed decisions.
 Such a system has several stages: